The Lily of the Incas or Alstroemeria, also called the Peruvian lily, is appreciated for its magnificent blooming.

 Once properly settled in, Alstroemeria or Lily of the Incas only requires very little attention and care.

-After the planting, it bodes well to water regularly but without excess so that roots don’t get flooded, we’ve seen they were quite fragile.
+After the planting, it bodes well to water regularly.
+Do so without excess so that roots don’t get flooded, we’ve seen they were quite fragile.

 Afterwards, every spring, add flower plant fertilizer in order to intensify the blooming.